 Charged Off Account Transferred With Balance Reporting

-This occurs when a creditor charges off the debt, then transfers or sells the account to a 3rd party collection agency and they both show a balance past due.
-You can document this violation by highlighting the creditor and collection agency accounts in the CRA response and underlining the balance due on each.
+This occurs when a creditor charges off a debt, then transfers or sells the account to a 3rd party collection agency and they both show a balance past due.
+Document this violation by highlighting the creditor and collection agency accounts in the CRA response and underlining the balance due on each.

 Charged Off Account With Balance Reporting After 1099-c Issued

-This occurs when a lender sends you a 1099-c after charging off your debt while still reporting a balance past due.
-The 1099-c means you have to pay taxes on the income.
-The creditor can’t try to collect a debt they’ve written off and hit you for the taxes.
+This occurs when a lender sends the borrower a 1099-c after charging off a debt while still reporting a balance past due.
+The 1099-c means the debtor has to pay taxes on the income.
+The creditor can’t try to collect a debt they’ve written off and make you pay taxes on it, too.
 You will need a copy of the 1099-c as well as the CRA response showing the past due balance.

 Account in Charged Off Status, But Still Reporting Current Late Payments

-If you see late payments entered after a lender has charged off a past due balance, then this would be a FCRA violation.
-You can document this violation by highlighting the accounts on the CRA response and circling the payment history.
+A common FCRA violation is when a creditor posts late payments after the debt has charged off a past due balance.
+Document this violation by highlighting the accounts on the CRA response and circling the payment history.

 Inaccurate Charge Off Dates

 If a creditor reports, then it must be accurate.
-If your account was charged off in April, but some of the CRAs are reporting the charge off date is May, then their error is causing the account to negatively impact your scores for longer than it should.
-You can document this violation by highlighting the accounts on the CRA response and circling the charge off date.
+If an account was charged off in April, but some of the CRAs are reporting the charge off date is May, then their error is causing the account to negatively impact the credit scores for longer than it should.
+Document this violation by highlighting the accounts on the CRA response and circling the charge off date.

 The Step-By-Step Process For How to Dispute A Charge Off